mohebifar/react-markdown-native/README.md

 # react-markdown-native
 Render Markdown as React native components.
-The code is heavily inspired by [react-markdown](https://github.com/rexxars/react-markdown) attempting to render as **react native** components.
+The code is heavily inspired by [react-markdown](https://github.com/rexxars/react-markdown) attempting to render a markdown as **react native** components.

 # Install
 ```